 Ladies, if you haven’t noticed … it’s the playoffs.

-While I may be in the minority demographic of women who actually LOVE the NHL playoffs, I feel for those that lose their boyfriends, brothers, roommates to the television / stadium / bar for two months of (epic) competition.
+While I may be in a minority demographic of women who actually LOVE the NHL playoffs, I feel for those that lose their boyfriends, brothers, roommates to the television / stadium / bar for two months of (epic) competition.

 So, in a philanthropic effort to soothe the girlfriend playoff pain, I turned to a couple gems for a little advice.
 Below are some tips.
 Girls, pay attention and you might even have a chance with Henrik Lundqvist.
 (Already lost you … haven’t I).